 - b.
-Subsidized Direct loan eligibility is subject to the 150% Direct loan limit provisions which specify that a student may not receive Subsidized Direct loans for more than 150% of the published program length in which they are enrolled. - c.
 To receive a Direct Loan, students must complete a Master Promissory Note (MPN) at https://studentaid.gov.
 This site may be accessed by signing-in using the PIN number associated with the student's FAFSA.
-Completed MPN will be electronically transferred to the school's database. - d.
+Completed MPN will be electronically transferred to the school's database. - c.
 Federal regulations require schools to obtain affirmative confirmation before certifying loan amounts for students.
-Students must contact the school's Financial Aid Administrator in writing (by email or letter) and confirm what type and how much funds they would like to borrow through the Direct Loan program. - e.
+Students must contact the school's Financial Aid Administrator in writing (by email or letter) and confirm what type and how much funds they would like to borrow through the Direct Loan program. - d.
 The FAA will electronically originate the student's loan using the Direct Loan module of the Ed-Express system.
 Maximum eligibility will be determined by using the following academic level classifications:

 Radiography

 Radiography

-Radiography

-Modality Student

 1st year

+2nd year

 = 1st year undergraduate

 = 2nd year undergraduate

-= 2nd year undergraduate

-= 3rd year & remaining undergraduate

-Modality Student Radiation Therapy & MRI = 3rd year & remaining undergraduate Nutrition & Dietetics Internship = 3rd year & remaining undergraduate f.
+Modality Student Radiation Therapy & MRI = 3rd year & remaining undergraduate Nutrition & Dietetics Internship = 3rd year & remaining undergraduate e.
 All Direct loans are subject to loan fees as determined by the Department of Education for a particular award year.
 Loan fees will be deducted from the students disbursement as a percentage of the principle amount disbursed.
 Cost of attendance data will be adjusted to reflect loan fees assessed to students.